Tiberiw/Sales-Terminal/README.md

 - Authentication system with JWT, user roles, and WebSockets for product ordering.
 - Implemented REST API for admin to manage Users and Products.

-Exposed To: Srping Boot, Hibernate, PostgreSQL, Angular, Typescript, Bootstrap.
+Exposed To: Spring Boot, Hibernate, PostgreSQL, Angular, Typescript, Bootstrap.